codefreshdemo/cf-example-integration-tests/README.md

 docker run -p 8080:8080 my-app
 ```

-Then enter http://localhost:8080 on your browser
+Then enter http://localhost:8080/wizard/ on your browser

-## Running the integration tests
+## Running the integration tests locally

 To compile and package using Docker compose